-When starting growing veg from seed, it’s really important to think about the output you will receive from your crop.
-It’s not beneficial planting 50 cauliflower plants when they will all be ready around the same time and you have to give half of them away.
-I try to restrict one variant to one egg carton.
-This way you are planting in lots of 12.
+When starting out it’s really important to think about the output you will receive from your crop.
+It’s not good planning if you’re planting 50 cauliflower seeds when they’ll all be ready around the same time.
+You’ll have to give half of them away or they’ll get wasted.
+I try to limit one variant to one egg carton.
+This way you’re planting in lots of 12.
 The reality is, they won’t all make it, and they won’t all be ready on the same day.

-As you go through the steps below, take the opportunity to talk with your kids about the amazing process a plant goes through in order to deliver produce that we can consume.
+As you go through the steps below, take the opportunity to talk with your kids about the amazing process a plant goes through in order to deliver veggies that we eat.
 Some of the topics you can cover include:

 What you will need: